Extended Gamut Printing

-The newest member of the eXact family – the eXact Xp – addresses the unique challenges of working with packaging film substrates, including lamination materials and base structures.
-The eXact Scan option extends this ability to quickly read conventional, custom and non-continuous strips on all sizes of packaging applications, up to 44”.
-This can be paired with X-Rite ColorCert for measuring control strips in flexo and gravure production or with X-Rite eXact InkKeyControl to provide key-by-key ink control for smaller presses.
-These tools are critical for getting up to color quickly, and validating that color is maintained throughout the press run.
+The eXact Xp model addresses the unique challenges of working with packaging film substrates, including lamination materials and base structures.
+The eXact Auto-Scan extends this ability to read conventional, custom and non-continuous strips on all sizes of packaging applications in under 15 seconds.
+This can be paired with ColorCert and InkFormulation software to get up-to-color quickly and validate that color is maintained throughout the press run.

 Is the eXact Xp right for you?
 Learn how to determine if your film exhibits interference that can skew your measurement results in this blog, The Key to Controlling Color on Flexible Film.

 While physical references remain a critical component of a color workflow, digital standards offer a more sophisticated level of connectivity.
 They are scientific, precise, and repeatable, and the values will not change over time like their physical counterparts.
 Digital color standards can open the door to consistent color across different substrates, inks, and printing technologies.
 They can also align multiple print facilities and join components of a larger project much more effectively than working from multiple physical standards.